microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 ## Basics

-Z3 has builtin support for integer and real constants.
-This two types should not be confused with machine integers (32-bit or 64-bit) and floating point numbers.
+Z3 has built-in support for integer and real constants.
+These two types should not be confused with machine integers (32-bit or 64-bit) and floating point numbers.
 These two types (sorts) represent the mathematical integers and reals.
-The command declare-const is used to declare integer and real constants.
+The command `declare-const` is used to declare integer and real constants.

 ```z3
 (declare-const a Int)